What you see: White holes in your mango; it might seem like the pit is taking over the rest of the mango.

 Let’s journey back to the mango tree.

 At harvest, mangos are ideally mature and starting to ripen, but pickers can only make educated guesses when they pull them off the tree.
 Some immature fruit inevitably winds up in the harvest crates.
 Mangos ripen from the pit outward, so the center of the fruit could be mature and ripening, while the flesh closest to the skin is still very starchy and immature.*

 (And yes, maturing is different from ripening — mangos must mature before they can properly ripen.)

 So what exactly does the ripening process look like in a mango?
 The main event is turning hard, acidic, starchy mango tissue into soft, sweet, flavorful tissue.
 Before a mango ripens, its insides are harder and lighter colored–almost white.

-Hot water treatment can cause white areas inside mango
+Hot water treatment can cause white areas in mango

 So, back to our mango tree, where a picker has just grabbed some mangos that we hope are mature enough to ripen into delicious, candy-sweet mangos.

 After they’re picked, the fresh mangos are sent to what I like to think of as the Fruit Fly Prevention Spa.
 The mangos are submerged in a giant pool of 115-degree water for at least an hour to kill any fruit fly eggs or larvae.

 So far so good, but a number of things can go wrong in the hot water, which brings us to the mango pictured at the top of this post.

 If a mango isn’t mature enough, the high temperature confuses its inner systems.
 Its metabolism speeds up, but the fruit can’t take in oxygen (being underwater and all), so it starts to ferment, which generates carbon dioxide and alcohol.
 With no escape, the carbon dioxide builds up, eventually creating white holes like those you see in the pictured mango.
 The hot water inhibits the enzymes that prompt the starch to sugar reaction, so the mango never reaches fully ripened glory.
 And, despite appearances, the white area has nothing to do with the mango pit.